Kathryn Heivilin, CPIA, RBP

 UM Biosafety Officer

-1. Minor fight wounds (FW) in various species that are characterized by superficial punctures, abrasions and minor lacerations
+- Minor fight wounds (FW): May occur in various species (mice, rats, and degu) that are characterized by superficial punctures, abrasions, and minor lacerations

-2. Blepharoconjunctivitis (BC) observed in the 129/SvJ strain of mice
+- BC is commonly observed in the 129/SvJ strain of mice but may occur in any mouse strain

 - All animals are observed a minimum of once daily by technical staff trained in animal care.
 All health concerns are documented and reported through Laboratory Animal Resources (LAR).
 Any significant, unresponsive, or unusual health complaint is brought immediately to the attention of the Attending Veterinarian for assessment.

-- All treatments require prior approval from the PI.
+- All treatments require prior approval from the Principal Investigator.

-FW are addressed by separating animals as necessary.
-FW are observed regularly until healing/resolution.
-If wounds are encrusted, exuding serum, or the skin is gaping, the wound is treated a minimum of once daily with an antiseptic solution such as tamed iodine (e.g.,Betadine solution) or chlorhexidine (e.g., Nolvasan).
-Typically, the FW is swabbed with antiseptic using a
+- FW’s are addressed by separating the animals, as necessary.
+FW are observed daily until healing and resolution are noted.
+If the wounds are encrusted, exuding serum, or the skin is gaping, the injury is treated a minimum of once daily by applying an antiseptic solution such as tamed iodine (Betadine Solution) or Vetericyn VF® spray Treatment is continued until the wound is healed (usually 7-10 days).

-If the area around the FW becomes swollen or infected, if healing is not steadily progressing, or if the animal demonstrates signs of depression or lethargy, the AV is consulted immediately.
+- If the area around the FW becomes swollen or infected, healing is not steadily progressing, or if the animal demonstrates signs of depression or lethargy, the AV is consulted immediately.

-BC usually presents as swelling around the eyes with squinting (blepharospasm), ocular discharge, and reddening of the peri-ocular skin.
-Treatment consists of twice daily ophthalmic antibiotic solution/drops, such as NeoPoly Gramicidin.
-Ophthalmic preparations containing steroids, such as hydrocortisone, are not to be used unless specifically dictated by the AV.
+- Ophthalmic preparations containing steroids, such as hydrocortisone, are not to be used unless specifically directed by the AV.

-AP is observed in various species of animals.
-It most often occurs during the peri-weaning period as a reflection of the various stresses associated with weaning.
-With a persistent prolapse, the everted tissues of the rectum may become dehydrated, inflamed, and infected.
+- With a persistent prolapse, the everted tissues of the rectum may become dehydrated, inflamed, swollen, or infected.
 Therefore, prolapses should be treated to obtain rapid resolution and avoidance of these complications.

-Prolapses can be treated once daily for approximately 5 days with an ointment, such as A and D, or Preparation H. These ointments will keep tissues moist, reduce swelling, and promote
+- Prolapses ≤ 5 mm may be treated once daily for approximately five days with or Preparation H. These ointments will keep tissues moist, reduce swelling, and promote reduction of the prolapsed tissues.